Grow Copepods In A Refugium

 Maintaining a healthy saltwater aquarium is all about creating a stable, self-sustaining ecosystem.
 There will be times, of course, when you will need to intervene, but it is important to create a system that is as naturally self-regulating as possible.
 This will save you time and money as you won’t be constantly adjusting the system manually.

 Refugiums and copepods are an important part of a healthy system.
-Refugiums are either established in a separate tank that is hooked up to the main display tank or are included in the display tank but separated from the main part by dividers.
+Refugiums are either established in a separate tank that is hooked up to the main display tank or is included in the display tank but separated from the main part by dividers.
 Refugiums filter water by removing excess nitrates as the water flows through live sand, rock, and macro-algae.

 Copepods provide further filtration in your refugium as they eat bacteria, detritus, and excess food that flows in from the main tank.
 Not only does this clean your water, but colonies of copepods also serve as a food source for several varieties of fish.
 Some fish like Wrasses and Tangs like to snack on available pods.
 Other fish like Mandarins, Sea Horses, and some types of Gobies exclusively eat copepods.